Topographic percussion data of the lungs are normal. The use of percussion to detect respiratory diseases. Reasons for shifting the upper limits

 10 rib

-Line to the side of the spine
+Line on the side of the spine

-11 thoracic vertebra
+11th thoracic vertebra

-11 thoracic vertebra
+11th thoracic vertebra

 The location of the upper pulmonary borders is described above.

-Change in indicator depending on physique
+Changes in indicator depending on body type

 The location of the lower boundaries is discussed in the table below.